DillonSW/Capstone_Team_5/Documentation/Signoffs/Sensors.md

    ^The PLC module will have a limited amount of inputs and outputs to receive or send signals.
 All other pins will need to be allocated to receive from and or send signals to the locks, LEDs, and motor.

-   ^This also makes the constraint that the sensors must send one bit signals since there will have to be three separate —one for each dial layer (which each take up one I/O pin).
+   ^This also makes the constraint that the sensors must send one bit signals since there will have to be three separate—one for each dial layer (which each take up one I/O pin).

 * **The distance sensor chosen must determine the presence or absence of a device by measuring whether the light emitted was reflected back from a distance shorter than the distance between the sensor and the back wall of the compartment.**

    ^To understand why the sensor must be a light emitting distance sensor see the analysis section below.

    ^The sensor must not communicate the presence of a device by sensing the back wall of the compartment.